 lest being present I should use sharpness [harshness],

 There would be no need for Paul to be confrontational if the church responded to his correction.
 This would be true if the church would reciprocate positively to 2 Corinthians.

 according to the authority which the Lord has given me

 Paul received authority to be an apostle from the Lord, not himself.

 for edification and not for destruction [tearing down].

 The purpose of Paul’s apostleship was to build (edification) Christians into maturity.

-The word “destruction” only occurs in Second Corinthians (2 Co 10:4,8 and here).
+The word “destruction” only occurs in 2 Corinthians (2 Co 10:4,8) and here.
 The Greeks used this word for demolishing a city or building.
 “Edification” is to build up.
 Paul’s approach was to build and strengthen the church at Corinth, not to ruin it.